 You can find your waiting room slug in the CrowdHandler control panel in the URL field of your room configuration.

-- Add routes that you would like to protect.
+- Add the route you would like to protect.

-The above pattern will trigger the CrowdHandler worker for all routes on your site except for any excluded routes.
-We recommend starting off with this pattern unless you're confident that your site won't be flooded with traffic to unprotected routes and will not be vulnerable to the redirect gotcha outlined here.
+The above pattern will trigger the CrowdHandler worker for all routes on your site except for any excluded routes that you configure in the next step.
+We recommend starting off with this pattern unless you're confident that your site won't be flooded with traffic to unprotected routes.

 You can do further, more granular waiting room route configurations through the CrowdHandler admin console.

-4. Exclude routes that should not have CrowdHandler protection by selecting "None" in the worker dropdown.
+- Exclude routes that should not have CrowdHandler protection by adding additional routes selecting "None" in the worker dropdown.

 Out of the box CrowdHandler will automatically not attempt to queue routes with the following file extensions.